AMDphreak/tailwind-setup-instructions/README.md

 </html>
 ```

-## Option B: Installing Tailwind in the project
+## Option B: Install Tailwind in the project

-Installing Tailwind locally is better for final production.
+Installing Tailwind locally provides faster loading and guarantees your website looks the same, even after Tailwind releases an update.
 Use these [instructions](https://tailwindcss.com/docs/installation/tailwind-cli) (reproduced below).

 1. Install Node.js
 2. Reboot VSCode if open